-For a long time (at least in the data centre world) lead acid batteries have remained the preferable choice for uninterruptible power supply (UPS) systems.
+For a long time (at least in the data center world) lead acid batteries have remained the preferable choice for uninterruptible power supply (UPS) systems.

 However, Kokam vice president of the power solutions division Ike Hong says this is now beginning to change, with the transformation accelerating.